Gerardo Silva (Chilean football manager)

-Gerardo Enrique Silva Díaz (born 11 January 1962) is a Chilean football manager.
+Gerardo Enrique Silva Díaz (born 11 January 1962) is a Chilean football manager, currently in charge of General Velásquez.

 Career

 Born in Rengo, Chile, Silva is a former amateur football player and current football manager who began his career in amateur clubs at the second half 1980s.
 He has coached at all categories of the Chilean football, but he is better known for getting promotion to Chilean Primera División with O'Higgins in the 2005 season and coached them again in the 2009 Clausura of the top level, replacing the Argentine coach Jorge Sampaoli.

 At amateur level, he won the Campeonato Nacional de Selecciones in 1996.
 He also won the Campeonato Nacional de Novatos, a youth championship, with Rengo Unido in 2010.